johndpope/pianogame/trunk/readme.txt

-Synthesia teaches you to play piano using any MIDI file.
+Piano Game teaches you to play piano using any MIDI file.
-Visit http://www.synthesiagame.com/ for more information.
+Visit http://www.synthesiagame.com/ for the latest version of this project.

 --------------------------------------------------------------------------------

-Synthesia is mostly written by Nicholas Piegdon.
+Piano Game is mostly written by Nicholas Piegdon.

 The following people have also contributed:
 - Daniel Lawrence for the name Synthesia